 If you are found guilty of a misdemeanor, you could also:

 - Have trouble finding a new job

 - Have trouble finding housing

 - Experience difficulty securing loans or financial aid

 - Have your professional license suspended or revoked

-3. Your Conviction Will Remain on Your Criminal Record
+3. Your Criminal Record Can Haunt You

 Felony convictions are not the only crime that can show up on a background check.
-A misdemeanor conviction will remain on your record for the rest of your life.
-You may have the chance to expunge your record later; however, you’ll have to pay additional fees and get a qualified attorney to represent you.
+A misdemeanor conviction will remain on your record for life.
+And, if you were to wind up in legal trouble again, your record can be used to justify even harsher sentencing.